-She lived in Philadelphia, USA, for five years while working as director of CultureFiles – an online guide to the arts and culture of the city.
-For two years she also wrote and presented a live weekly segment on NBC TV on ‘What to do at the weekend’.
+For four years she was director of CultureFiles in Philadelphia, USA, producing an online guide to the arts and culture of the city.
+For two years she also wrote and presented a live weekly arts segment on NBC TV, What to do at the weekend.